VDB Comparison

 If our query demanded complex multi-level reasoning, and a contextually rich and precise result, it would make sense to use tree traversal.
 But for specific queries requiring specific factual information - like our financial news query, we want to be able to directly compare our query embedding with the vector embeddings of all nodes (both leaf and summary), efficiently bypassing RAPTOR's hierarchical structure and going straight to the most relevant data points.

 But even though the collapsed tree method's retrieval bypasses the RAPTOR tree's hierarchy, it still capitalizes on the RAPTOR tree's hierarchical encapsulation of meaning to retrieve context.
-Because the collapsed tree method treats summarized nodes from higher levels simply as additional (same level) chunks, we can pull in higher-level summaries (the global perspective) alongside granular details with just one pass.
+Because the collapsed tree method treats summarized nodes from higher levels simply as additional (same level) chunks, we can pull in higher-level summaries (the global perspective) alongside granular details in just one pass.
 We want our retrieval to get both an overall perspective and pinpoint very specific details of a particular company's financial quarter.

 For our purposes, the collapsed tree method is a better fit than tree traversal.